-You can use your card to redeem for gift cards and other merchandise through the Barclaycard portal, but doing so cuts the value of your points in half ($0.005), so we don’t recommend it!
+You can use your card to redeem for gift cards and other merchandise through the Barclays portal, but doing so cuts the value of your points in half ($0.005), so we don’t recommend it!

 There are no direct partnerships with this card like you would see with other cards.
-However, the beauty of this arrangement is in the flexibility of choosing whatever travel partner you want.
+However, the beauty of this arrangement is the flexibility of choosing whatever travel partner you want.

-Again, you can still be a member of any loyalty programs you want.
+Again, you can still be a member of any loyalty program you want.
 This card doesn’t add to those loyalty accounts, but that shouldn’t stop you from accruing any extra rewards there as well – it’s all free!

 Instead, this card offers users the Luxury Travel network from MasterCard, which includes a multitude of partners.

 The only trouble is finding out who the partners really are, so you’ll likely just have to call their customer service and talk about the benefits with them.

 Authorized Categories for Redeeming Miles

 With regards to travel, only certain categories count as travel for the redemptions.
 Here is the list of approved travel categories to make redemptions against ($100 min):